The ALICE experiment: a journey through QCD: QCD studies with high- processes in pp collisions

 \subsection{Direct experimental observation of the QCD dead cone}

 The angular distribution of radiation emitted by a massive moving particle is predicted to depend on its mass-to-energy ratio.
 In particular, the radiation is to be suppressed for angles $\theta < m/E$.
 This ``dead cone'' effect known from classical theories conforming to special relativity and gauge theories in general has been worked out in QCD for massive quarks in Ref.~\cite{Dokshitzer:1991fc,Dokshitzer:1991fd}.
+As an indirect evidence of the effect, a difference in the charged particle multiplicity between events containing jets initiated by beauty quarks and those by light quarks was first reported at the LEP~\cite{DELPHI:2000edu}, but a direct observation was still missing.
 More recently, new methods traditionally applied to jet substructure measurements have been proposed in order to expose the dead cone of heavy quarks~\cite{Maltoni:2016ays,Cunqueiro:2018jbh}.
 Characterising the dead-cone effect experimentally is not only critical to the understanding of parton showers in vacuum, but also plays a central role in the studies of the physical properties of the QGP.
 The assessment of mass and flavour dependence of jet quenching effects is an area of active exploration in ultrarelativistic heavy-ion collisions (see also Sec.~\ref{sec:PartonInteractions}).

 The ALICE Collaboration has experimentally implemented the method proposed in Ref.~\cite{Cunqueiro:2018jbh}, using \pp\ collisions recorded at $\sqrt{s}=13$ TeV~\cite{ALICE:2021aqk}.
 Jets were reconstructed from charged particles with the anti-$k_{\rm{T}}$ algorithm and a resolution parameter of $R=0.4$.
 Charm quark initiated jets were tagged via the presence of a \Dzero{} (or $\mathrm{\overline{D}}^0$) meson among their constituents, reconstructed via its hadronic decay channel into $\rm{K}^{+}\rm{\pi}^{-}$ ($\rm{K}^{-}\rm{\pi}^{+}$).
 The jets were then re-clustered using the Cambridge-Aachen~\cite{Cacciari:2008gp} algorithm, giving access to the angular ordered splitting tree.
 A primary Lund Plane~\cite{Dreyer:2018nbf} was populated by following the branch containing the \Dzero{} meson at each reclustering step and registering the kinematics of the emission.
 The branch containing the \Dzero{} meson at each splitting step coincided with the hardest branch to percent level accuracy.
 This allowed for comparison to a reference measurement in a (predominantly gluon-initiated) inclusive jet sample, where the reclustering procedure follows the hardest branch.
 To mitigate the bias imposed by the presence of a \Dzero{} meson, a minimum $p_{\rm{T}}$ selection on the leading particle of the leading branch was imposed for each accepted splitting.
 To suppress hadronisation effects a cut on the $k_{\rm{T}}$ of the reconstructed splittings~\cite{Cunqueiro:2018jbh} was applied.
 The dead-cone effect was then studied through projections of the Lund plane onto the splitting angle axis $\theta$.